Muddy Sneakers

 Muddy Sneakers is a non-profit organization based in Brevard, NC that partners with public schools to provide an experiential model for teaching 5th grade science.

 The program is unique in that it provides students with continuous exposure to an outdoor classroom through participation in 6-10 hands-on learning expeditions spread throughout the school year.
 Each expedition reflects a key science topic and directly correlates with the 5th grade NC Science Standard Course of Study objectives.
-For the 2012-13 school year, Muddy Sneakers will present an updated curriculum reflecting the new NC ‘Essential Standards’ for 5th grade science with an eye towards incorporating some of the national ‘Common Core’ math and language arts standards into each expedition.
-The mission of Muddy Sneakers is to awaken in school children a deeply felt connection with the natural world, one that inspires curiosity, stimulates learning, and brings new life to classroom performance.
+Muddy Sneakers’ curriculum is built from state ‘Essential Standards’ for 5th grade Science with an eye towards incorporating some of the national ‘Common Core’ Math and Language Arts standards into each expedition.
+The mission of Muddy Sneakers is to awaken in school children a deeply felt connection with the natural world–one that inspires curiosity, stimulates learning, and brings new life to classroom performance.

 Students spend the day hiking and studying topics they will be tested on during their Science EOG’s in natural areas near their school.
 Some of these areas include DuPont State Recreational Forest, Carl Sandburg Home, Gorges State Park, Lake James State Park, and NC National Forests.
 An effort is made to keep bus drive time and mileage to a minimum, ideally travelling no more than 30 minutes from the school.